rvtr/Cookie-Clicker-C64/README.md

 ## Saves:

-Saves must be named cc64.sav and placed in the same directory as cookie.prg. (to copy the save onto a d64 file, use <a href="http://lallafa.de/blog/c64-projects/diskimagery64/" target="_blank">DiskImagery64</a>)
+Saves must be named cc64.sav and placed in the same directory as cookie.prg. (to copy the save onto a d64 file, use <a href="http://lallafa.de/blog/c64-projects/diskimagery64/" target="_blank">DiskImagery64</a> or another disk editor.)
 <br>Currently saves are only available in the nightly builds.